exercism/v3/languages/csharp/concepts/attributes/about.md

 The following four predefined attributes are used regularly:

 - `[Flags]`: Predefined in the System namespace.
 Indicates the enum supports both bitwise operations and the method `Enum.HasFlag()`, additionally `ToString` would display all the flags: [see example][flags-example].
 - `[Obsolete]`: Predefined in the System namespace.
-Allows to add a message about why the code is obsolete, it can be used to display compiler warnings or error.
+Allows to add a message about why the code is obsolete, it can be used to display compiler warnings or errors.
 - `[Conditional]`: Predefined in the System.Diagnostics namespace.
 Allows to remove some method calls at compile time for debugging (diagnostics) purposes.
 - `[CallerMemberName]`: Predefined in the System.Runtime.CompilerServices namespace.
-Allows a method to obtain information about the caller.
+Allows a method to obtain information about its caller.

 [attribute-concept]: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/
 [attribute]: https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/attributes